opensearch-project/documentation-website/_search-plugins/ltr/building-features.md

 rank system.

-This section covers the functionality built into the OpenSearch LTR plugin to build & upload features with the plugin.
+This section covers the functionality built into the OpenSearch LTR plugin to build and upload features with the plugin.

 ## What is a feature in OpenSearch LTR